Easterlin's Paradox: Happiness Isn't Found in Money

 Income or equality?

 Richard Easterlin never directly stated that higher or lower incomes were the cause of happiness or unhappiness.
 What Easterlin’s paradox states is that a higher level of income doesn’t necessarily generate a greater sense of happiness.
 Happiness depends on the setting.
-This makes us ask the following question: Is it true that what actually generates happiness or unhappiness is equality and not income?In other words, is it possible to believe, based off of Easterlin’s paradox, that the great differences in income in a society are the source of discomfort?
-When there are great inequalities, being above others makes us feel very satisfied.
-However, when we feel as if we’re below others, we may feel frustration and sadness.
+This makes us ask the following question: Is it true that what actually generates happiness or unhappiness is equality and not income?based off of Easterlin’s paradox, that the great differences in income in a society are the source of discomfort?

 This has to do directly with satisfying our needs.
 Basically, my income allows me to live well.
 But if I perceive that others live a lot better than I do, I’ll feel that what I make isn’t enough.